Economics of corruption

 Economics of corruption deals with the misuse of public power for private benefit and its economic impact on society.
+This discipline aims to study the causes and consequences of corruption and how it affects the economic functioning of the state.

 Economies that are afflicted by a high level of corruption are not capable of prospering as fully as those with a low level of corruption.
-Also, economies that are corrupted are not able to function properly since the natural laws of the economy can not function freely.
-As a consequence, corruption, for instance, leads to an inefficient allocation of resources, poor education, and healthcare or the presence of a shadow economy, a kind of economy that includes illegal activities as well as unreported income from the production of legal goods and services for which taxes should be paid, but are not.
+Corrupted economies cannot function properly since the natural laws of the economy are distorted.
+As a consequence, corruption, for instance, leads to an inefficient allocation of resources, poor education, and healthcare or the presence of a shadow economy - which includes illegal activities and unreported income from legal goods and services that should be taxed but are not.